Mortgage arrears or problems paying your mortgage

 - Handing back the keys.
 You’ll still be responsible for the mortgage repayments before your home is sold, and possibly the outstanding balance if the money raised by selling your home isn’t enough to pay off what you owe.

 - Selling your home without having a place to live.
-Your local council may not help you find a place to live if they think you’ve made yourself intentionally homeless.
+Your local council might not help you find a place to live if they think you’ve made yourself intentionally homeless.

 - Sale-and-rent-back schemes.
 This is where you sell your home to a company and rent it back from them.
 The Financial Conduct Authority has stopped several of these schemes from operation because they treated customers unfairly.
 Avoid these schemes if at all possible, or, if tempted, talk to a debt counselling service first.